 - September 2015: consultation paper and summary

-- A summary of the 38 responses we received to consultation
+- February 2016: analysis of the 38 responses we received to the consultation

-- September 2016: a full copy of our report; a 21 page summary; and a 2 page factsheet (in English and Welsh)
+- September 2016: a full copy of our report, a 21 page summary and a two page factsheet (in English and Welsh)